rush-db/rushdb/docs/docs/working-with-rushdb-sdk/deleting-records.md

 # Deleting Records
 :::note
 Deleting records is a fundamental operation to manage the lifecycle of data within your application.
-The `Model` class provides methods to delete multiple records.
+The `Model` class provides methods to deleteById multiple records.
 We will use the `Author` and `Post` models defined earlier to demonstrate these operations.
 :::

 ## Table of Contents